 Every hosting investor asks some version of the same question: are hyperscalers and edge platforms capturing the new websites?
 Installed market shares can't answer it — they average over a decade of old decisions.
-So we measured arrivals instead: every European domain that entered our web-active population over eight complete weeks — ~69,000 new web-active domains across 17 European markets — compared against the 18M-domain installed base, by hosting-front class.
+So we measured arrivals instead: every European domain that entered our web-active population over eight complete weeks — 1,975,920 new web-active domains across 17 European markets — against an installed base of 27,410,331, by hosting-front class.

 The first cut looked dramatic.
-The second cut is the story.
+The second cut is the story — and it answers the two halves of the question differently.

 Single operators move portfolios.
 Markets move slowly.
 If you don't screen bulk events, you will mistake one for the other.

-With bulk events screened out (~55,000 organic new domains), the distribution of new European websites across hosting-front classes is almost indistinguishable from the installed base:
+With bulk events screened out (1,271,400 organic new domains against 19,700,017 installed), the distribution of new European websites across hosting-front classes moves in exactly one of the three classes:

 1. Placeholder pollution.
 Fresh domains disproportionately sit on registrar forwarding and placeholder infrastructure — which runs on major-cloud IPs.
 To an ASN-level read, a parked new domain looks like a cloud-hosted new website.
 Our web-active tier excludes placeholder and forwarding infrastructure by reverse-DNS fingerprint, so that inflation never enters these numbers.

 2. Bulk events.
-One operator, one window, ten thousand domains — screened here, headline-making if not.
+One operator, one window, a hundred thousand domains — screened here, headline-making if not.
+They can push the number either way: in this cohort they pushed it down.

 3. The masking bound, stated.
-For ~14% of organic new sites the origin sits behind a CDN and is not visible.
-What serves behind the edge is a bound, not a guess — if every masked origin were a hyperscaler, the picture would change; history suggests it is a mix.
+For 18.2% of organic new sites the origin sits behind a CDN and is not visible — which is the same figure as the edge tilt itself, and that is the point.
+A rising CDN-front share does not say a site moved off traditional hosting; it says we stopped being able to see where it is served from.
+What sits behind the edge is a bound, not a guess: if every masked origin were a hyperscaler the picture would change, and history suggests it is a mix.
 We report what we can see, and how much we can't.

-For operators: the feared leak of new customers to hyperscalers is not visible in European arrival data.
-The front door of new websites still overwhelmingly opens on traditional hosting — the new-customer fight is still winnable at acquisition, which is precisely where acquisition strategy shapes the monetisable base.
+For operators: the feared leak of new customers to hyperscalers is still not visible in European arrival data — visible hyperscaler origins sit at 8.1% of arrivals against 7.9% of the installed base.
+What has grown is the edge in front, and an edge in front of a site is not a host behind it.
+The front door of new websites still opens on traditional hosting three times in four — the new-customer fight is still winnable at acquisition.

 For investors and advisors: momentum claims — scary or rosy — need placeholder-clean, event-screened arrival data.
-A single-window, single-market read can show you a 74% "edge surge" that is one portfolio changing nameservers.
+A single-window, single-market read can show you a majority-of-cohort "surge" that is one portfolio changing nameservers.
 Screen first, conclude second.

 Reproduce this analysis: the hosting_momentum